11 Best Petite Women's Ski Jackets That Are Cute and Warm

 Spending over $600 on a Perfect Moment jacket might feel like a splurge, but it’s totally worth it.

 Between the premium materials, 20K waterproofing, and high-fill down, you’re basically buying a wearable heater that’s chic enough for après-ski drinks.
-The thoughtful details—like snow skirts, pass pockets, and stretch cuffs—make it as practical as it is stylish.
-Plus, it’s built to last for years, so think of it as an investment in staying warm and looking good (because frostbite isn’t cute).
+The thoughtful details is what sold me on this jacket.
+Snow skirts, pass pockets, and stretch cuffs make it as practical as it is stylish.
+Plus, it’s built to last for years, so think of it as an investment in staying warm, looking cute, and potentially passing this down to your daughter one day.

 Related: Check out these 15 wedding guest dresses for petites.